LetsCode20/hacknews-api/README.md

 ![Hacker News App Result Preview](./src/assets/yassine-hacker-news-api-result.png)

-- Search for your the topics that you want.
+- Search for the topics that you want.
 - The API That I used [Hacker News API](https://hn.algolia.com/api/v1).